MubashirAR/video-overlay-canvas/README.md

 # Video Overlay Canvas

-This library will allow you to overlay videos (MediaStreams) on top of one another.
+This library will allow you to overlay videos (MediaStreams) on top of one another using a canvas.
 This can be useful if you need to provision your user with a video recording feature with a camera + screen recording.

 ## Advantages
 - Easy to setup